Profondo Rosso (soundtrack): Original album release (1975)

-Tracks 1–3 are composed and performed by Goblin (Simonetti, Morante, Pignatelli, Martino); tracks 4 & 5 are composed by Giorgio Gaslini and performed by Goblin; tracks 6 & 7 are composed, orchestrated and conducted by Giorgio Gaslini.
+Tracks 1–3 are composed and performed by Goblin (Simonetti, Morante, Pignatelli, Martino); tracks 4 and 5 are composed by Giorgio Gaslini and performed by Goblin; tracks 6 and 7 are composed, orchestrated and conducted by Giorgio Gaslini.

 Collector's Edition CD re-release (2005)

 In 2005, for the film's 30th anniversary, the complete film soundtrack was re-released on CD by Cinevox, under the supervision of Claudio Simonetti.
 This release includes all the music featured in the film, as well as a remix of the main theme and two sound effects tracks from the film itself.
 The track list for this CD is as follows.